GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Any fool can write code that a computer can understand.
-Good programmers write code that humans can understand.
+> ### Artificial intelligence is the science of making machines do things that would require intelligence if done by men.
 >
-> ~ *Martin Fowler*
+> ~ *Marvin Minsky*

 ---
 ## 🏎 Quick Facts